wilmoore/attributes.php/README.md

     public function setProperty(){}
     public function getProperty(){}

-That's not all...you will start to see a significant reduction in boilerplate code when you start to use the `accept` syntax which will `throw` out unacceptable values.
-This mitigates the need to wrap your methods with:
+That's not all...you will start to see a significant code reduction when using functionality such as the `accept` syntax which will `throw` out unacceptable values.
+This mitigates the need for the following boilerplate:

-    protected $types = [ '' => '', '' => '' ];
+    protected $days = ['sun', 'mon', 'tue', 'wed', 'thu', 'fri', 'sat'];

-    public function setType($type) {
+    public function setDay($type) {
-      // canonical type checking here: throw exeception if invalid }
+      // canonical validation looks something like:
+      // in_array?
+      // if not, throw exception
+      // otherwise, set instance variable
+      // not to mention docblocks and if you are the inline commenting type factor those in as well.
+    }

+Allowing for the validation to be defined in place as:

+        protected $__attributes = [
+          'type' => ['accepts' => ['sun', 'mon', 'tue', 'wed', 'thu', 'fri', 'sat']] ];

 Not to mention, PHP doesn't allow the following definition: